 For more on this, see Emotions and cancer and listen to our podcast below.

 A sense of satisfaction

-While caring can be challenging at times, many carers say that it can also be a rewarding experience.
+While caring can be challenging at times, many carers say that it can also be rewarding.
 Providing support for someone can bring a sense of satisfaction, achievement and personal growth.

-You may not always feel this sense of satisfaction when you’re caring for someone on a day-to-day basis.
-However, some people find that when their caring role ends, they are able to reflect on the positive and gratifying parts of their caring experience.
+You may not always feel a sense of satisfaction when you’re caring for someone on a day-to-day basis.
+But some people find that when their caring role ends, they are able to reflect on the positive and rewarding parts of their caring experience.